-- Start the list of applied literature (Type the word "List of Applied Literature" in upper and lowercase letters) on a new page, centered, bold, font size 12. - Any source listed on the References page must be cited in the body of the paper. - List references in alphabetical order (first in Georgian language, then at the European languages) - Hyperlinks should be underlined. - No punctuation mark is needed at the end of the link.
+- Start the list of references (Type the word "References" in upper andlowercase letters) on a new page, centered, bold, font size 12. - Any source listed on the References page must be cited in the body of the paper. - List references in alphabetical order (first in Georgian language, then at the European languages)

+- Hyperlinks should be underlined. - No punctuation mark is needed at the end of the link.